Catholic Guardian Services

-Catholic Guardian Services (CGS) is a human services non-profit organization sponsored by the Catholic Charities of the Archdiocese of New York with programs that help a large needy population in the New York metropolitan area.
+Catholic Guardian Services (CGS) is a human services non-profit organization.
+CGS programs assist members of the disadvantaged population in the New York metropolitan area.
+It is sponsored by Catholic Charities of the Archdiocese of New York.

-With over 1200 employees across six offices and 34 residential facilities, CGS operates fifteen distinct programs and provides a range of services, including those in the areas of child abuse and neglect prevention, foster care, maternity services, and developmental disabilities.
-CGS’ mission is also supported by over 600 foster and adoptive parents.
+CGS operates fifteen distinct programs and provides a range of services, including those in the areas of child abuse and neglect prevention, foster care, maternity services, and developmental disabilities.
+It has over 1200 employees across six offices and 34 residential facilities.
+CGS’s mission is also supported remotely by over 600 foster and adoptive parents.

-CGS’ programs and services are delivered in partnerships with affiliates within the Archdiocese of New York, New York City government, New York State government, education agencies, foundations, policymakers, advocacy groups and others also committed to the well-being of those in its care.
+Its programs and services are delivered in partnership with the Archdiocese of New York, the New York City government, the New York State government, education agencies, foundations, policymakers, and advocacy groups.

-The agency is a product of successive mergers between Catholic Guardian Society, Catholic Home Bureau and Rosalie Hall Inc.

 History

 Overview

 Catholic Guardian Services is the product of three separate organizations, with discrete histories but similar missions.
-Each had the common goal of helping disadvantaged people and communities of New York City.
+Each had the common goal of assisting disadvantaged people and communities of New York City.
 The history of Catholic Guardian Services contains several narratives that eventually converge after a series of administrative mergers.